wendyverdonk93/docs/content/faq/getting-started/test-payment-details.md

 | --------- | ------------------------ |
 | Completed | Transaction was completed |
 | Cancelled | Transaction is void / cancelled |

-### Dankort

-Test credentials: MultiSafepay provides Visa test credentials for Dankort.

-Payment page: Dankort only appears on the MultiSafepay payment page if:

-- The Visa gateway is enabled, and
-- The `locale` is set to `da_DK` (Denmark) in the transaction request sent to MultiSafepay.

 ### Dotpay